SAP-samples/teched2025-DT265/exercises/ex2/README.md

 5. Open *Manage Poetry Slams*.

-6. Select a published poetry slams
+6. Select a published poetry slams.

 7. You can see that the new *Caterer* section is available.
 Choose *Edit*, select the newly created caterer for your event from the predefined list.